Pseudoscalar: Motivation

 One of the most powerful ideas in physics is that physical laws do not change when one changes the coordinate system used to describe these laws.
 That a pseudoscalar reverses its sign when the coordinate axes are inverted suggests that it is not the best object to describe a physical quantity.
-In 3D-space, quantities described by a pseudovector are anti-symmetric tensors of order 2, which are invariant under inversion.
+In 3D-space, quantities described by a pseudovector are antisymmetric tensors of order 2, which are invariant under inversion.
 The pseudovector may be a simpler representation of that quantity, but suffers from the change of sign under inversion.
-Similarly, in 3D-space, the Hodge dual of a scalar is equal to a constant times the 3-dimensional Levi-Civita pseudotensor (or "permutation" pseudotensor); whereas the Hodge dual of a pseudoscalar is an anti-symmetric (pure) tensor of order three.
-The Levi-Civita pseudotensor is a completely anti-symmetric pseudotensor of order 3.
+Similarly, in 3D-space, the Hodge dual of a scalar is equal to a constant times the 3-dimensional Levi-Civita pseudotensor (or "permutation" pseudotensor); whereas the Hodge dual of a pseudoscalar is an antisymmetric (pure) tensor of order three.
+The Levi-Civita pseudotensor is a completely antisymmetric pseudotensor of order 3.
 Since the dual of the pseudoscalar is the product of two "pseudo-quantities", the resulting tensor is a true tensor, and does not change sign upon an inversion of axes.
-The situation is similar to the situation for pseudovectors and anti-symmetric tensors of order 2.
-The dual of a pseudovector is an anti-symmetric tensor of order 2 (and vice versa).
+The situation is similar to the situation for pseudovectors and antisymmetric tensors of order 2.
+The dual of a pseudovector is an antisymmetric tensor of order 2 (and vice versa).
 The tensor is an invariant physical quantity under a coordinate inversion, while the pseudovector is not invariant.

 The situation can be extended to any dimension.
-Generally in an n-dimensional space the Hodge dual of an order r tensor will be an anti-symmetric pseudotensor of order (n − r) and vice versa.
+Generally in an n-dimensional space the Hodge dual of an order r tensor will be an antisymmetric pseudotensor of order (n − r) and vice versa.
 In particular, in the four-dimensional spacetime of special relativity, a pseudoscalar is the dual of a fourth-order tensor and is proportional to the four-dimensional Levi-Civita pseudotensor.